 I created an open-source syringe pump for my research in animal behavior.
 In my work, I often want to deliver a precise quantity of fluid, often as a reward for an animal.
 There are a few ways to do this, but I prefer syringe pumps as they are flexible and precise.
-Unfortunately, commercial syringe pumps can be rather expensive, and often lack the level of control that I need (for example delivering 1 ml of water contingent on a specific behavior).
+Unfortunately, commercial syringe pumps can be rather expensive, and often lack the level of control that I need (for example delivering 1 mL of water contingent on a specific behavior).
 Due to these issues, I designed a syringe pump to meet my own needs.
-My pump delivers liquids through a 30 ml syringe.
+My pump delivers liquids through a 30 mL syringe.
 It can operate in the forward or reverse directions, but it is not intended for rapid, precise changes in direction.
 Instead, it is designed to empty the contents of a syringe, and then reset to an extended plunger position.
 My syringe pump includes two limit switches, at the front and the back, so that the plunger unit cannot be over extended.
-My design is under constant revision as I improve the mechanisms, add features as needed by my experiments, or make adjustments based on user feedback.
+My design is provided “as is.”
+While I may make adjustments based on my needs or user feedback, my goal is not to market my design.
+Instead, I have created the pump for my personal use, and I ofter my design freely in case it may be of use to others.
 On this page, I provide instructions for my open-source design so that you can use my syringe pump for your own purposes.
 Below is a simple demonstration of the syringe pump.

 I designed this syringe pump is so that I have something I can use for my own work that is easy to build, easy to use, and that has the type of control that my work requires.
 I also wanted a syringe pump design with minimal 3D-printed components, as these can be rather expensive if you do not have access to a 3D printer.
 There are a few other open-source designs, some of which appear to be good, such as this design at Hackaday, and some which I am rather skeptical of, such as this design published at PLOS ONE.
 I simply offer my design, as is, as an option.
 If you are interested in an open-source syringe pump, you are free to use my design, but you may find other open-source pumps, or even commercial pumps, to be a better fit for your needs.